realA10001986/Time-Circuits-Display/README.md

 ## WiFi power saving features

-The Config Portal offers two options for WiFi power saving, one for AP-mode (ie when the device acts as an access point), one for station mode (ie when the device is connected to a WiFi network).
+The Config Portal offers two options for WiFi power saving, one for station mode (ie when the device is connected to a WiFi network), one for AP-mode (ie when the device acts as an access point).
 Both options do the same: They configure a timer after whose expiry WiFi is switched off; the device is no longer transmitting or receiving data over WiFi.

 The timers can be set to 0 (which disables them; WiFi is never switched off; this is the default), or 10-99 minutes.

-The reason for having two different timers for AP-mode and for station mode is that if the device is used in a car, it might act as an access point, while at home it is most probably connected to a WiFi network as a client.
-Since in a car, WiFi will most likely not be used on a regular basis, the timer for AP mode can be short (eg 10 minutes), while the timer for station mode can be disabled.
+The reason for having two different timers for AP-mode and for station mode is that if the device is used in a car, it might act as an access point (such as in [car mode](#car-mode)), while at home it is most probably connected to a WiFi network as a client.
+Since in a car, unless other props are installed that communicate wirelessly, WiFi will most likely not be used on a regular basis, the timer for AP mode can be short (eg 10 minutes), while the timer for station mode can be disabled.

 After WiFi has been switched off due to timer expiry, it can be re-enabled by holding "7" on the keypad for approx. 2 seconds, in which case the timers are restarted (ie WiFi is again switched off after timer expiry).